-Priima courses are usually based on chapters and content pages.
-A course may contain only one chapter with its content and another course may be significantly larger in scope.
+Priima’s course consists of paragraphs and content pages.
+Some course may contain only one chapter with its content, and another course may be considerably more extensive.

 Always read the course instructions first; particularly specific instructions related to completing the course.

 The course may also have a message board in which there may be course-related instructions from the trainer.
 Discussions can also be, for example, themed discussions on the course content pages.

 The course may also have announcements, which can be found in the Announcements view.
 You can view the entire bulletin by clicking on the announcement.
 Announcements also include a notification for My learning notifications on the Dashboard, as well as, for example, an e-mail message or information about the announcement in a consolidated message, depending on the settings set by the sender of the announcement.

 The course instructor determines how the course will be conducted.
 Course progress can be free-form or in a set order.
 Please remember to check the course information for any time limits.
 In addition to this, there may be different time limits for the course assignments.